-I am a PhD student in mathematics at
+I recently completed my PhD in mathematics at

 Starting in the fall, I will be at the University of Chicago as a Clay Research Fellow.